kkkmail/ClmFSharp/README.md

 The parameters of the models / tasks can be adjusted on the fly and that will affect the models, which are generated after that.
 Once any model run is completed the aggregate result is stored in `ResultData` table.
 The HTML chats are produced if symmetry breaking occurred in the model.

 ### Internal Storage and Communication
 The system uses MS SQL as a database to store various parameters and generates HTML charts stored in a local folder.
 All extensive data sets are stored in the database in JSON format and all binary data sets are stored as zipped JSON.
 Please, refer to `DbData.DatabaseTypes` for the details.

-The components of the system “talk” to each other using WCF.
-However, since it is a barebone WCF without MEX endpoint exposed, most of the WCF test tools won’t be able to “see” it properly.
-Due to the time constraint, adding a MEX endpoint does not seem justified because the code works.
+The components of the system “talk” to each other using barebone `TcpChannel` functionality.

 ## Build order
 The system uses F# type providers, which means that the database must be created first.
 The compile time connection string (as well as the run time connection string) are loaded from `App.config`.
 See `DbData.DatabaseTypes` fro details.
 Because the database is primitive (it contains less than 10 tables), usage of automated up/down database migrations (like `Entity Framework` based one) does not seem justified.
 So, the procedure is as follows:
-1. Look up the value of `ClmSys.GeneralData.ClmBaseName` (e.g. `clm3100`) / adjust it as necessary.
+1. Look up the value of `ClmSys.GeneralData.ClmBaseName` (e.g. `clm3200`) / adjust it as necessary.
 2. Create MSSQL database with the name from step #1.
 3. Run `-build.bat` file from `SQL` folder.
 It will produce a file `all.sql` in the folder `!All`.
 If no changes to tables were made, then the file will come out the same as in repository.
 4. Load that file (`all.sql`) and run it in the database created on step #2.
 The script is fully reentrable, which means that it can be run many times without any side effects.